supun19/jibri_video_merge/README.md

 4. **Note the outputs**:
    - S3 bucket name
-   - Lambda function name and ARN
+   - Lambda function names and ARNs
+   - SNS Topic ARN
+   - SQS Queue URL

 ## Usage

-### Invoking the Lambda Function
+### Invoking the Main Lambda Function

-You can invoke the Lambda function from the AWS Console or using AWS CLI with the following event structure:
+You can invoke the `VideoMergeLambda` function from the AWS Console or using AWS CLI with the following event structure:

 ```json
 {